sarmadna/myconfig/README.md

 Clone the repo to your downloads directory.
 ~~~
-git clone https://github.com/sarmadna/mylinux.git ~/Downloads/MyLinux
+git clone https://github.com/sarmadna/mylinux.git ~/Downloads/myconfig
 ~~~

-Then navigate to `MyLinux` folder and run the script.
+Then navigate to `myconfig`` folder and run the script.

 For Fedora, navigate to `fedora` folder and then execute the script;
 ~~~